JenJenFenFen/Simponi-Universitas-Jenny/README.md

 The inspiration for Simponi comes from my college, which is a web-program that helps students like check course schedule, check course credits, check score, input task/homework, etc

-i made it using HTML, CSS, Bootstrap 5 for front-end and Jquery, Node.js, MariaDB for back-end
+i made it using HTML, CSS, Bootstrap 5, Jquery for front-end and Node.js, MariaDB for back-end